London Borough Skills Mapping

 Findings will help boroughs target specific skills and capacity gaps, attract and retain more talent, and share experience and potentially resources with other boroughs.

-We’d like to connect with local authority housing practitioners and training providers including national trade bodies, universities, colleges and private providers who work with London local government practitioners.
+Our survey is closed but we’d still like to connect with local authority housing practitioners and training providers including national trade bodies, universities, colleges and private providers who work with London local government practitioners to hear about your experience.
+Please contact Oli Pinch.

 ON BEHALF OF